kevinsung/slp-to-video/README.md

 ```
 node slp_to_video.js INPUT_FILE

-Convert .slp files to video in AVI format.
+Convert .slp files to video.

 Positionals:
   INPUT_FILE  Describes the input .slp files and output filenames.
 See